apache/directory-fortress-core/README.md

  Test Notes:
   * If tests complete without errors Apache Fortress works with your LDAP server.
-  * These tests load thousands of records into target ldap server.
+  * These tests load thousands of objects into the target ldap server.
+You should clear out the test data in the end.
-  * The 2nd and subsequent time test runs, teardown of data occurs.
-  * WARNING messages are negative tests in action.
+  * Warning messages are negative tests in action.

 ___________________________________________________________________________________
 # SECTION 9.
 Instructions to load policy data using Apache Fortress Load utility.